AO-1637/BackendAssignment/README.md

 a.
 There are two models : User and ActivityPeriod.

 b.
-The structure of the json data is nested, that is, each User may have multiple ActivityPeriod objects in from a list stored to a key called activity_periods.
+The structure of the json data is nested, that is, each User may have multiple ActivityPeriod objects in form of a list stored to a key called activity_periods.

 c.
 A REST API using djangorestframework is implemented using the necessary